Assessment of need

 Hospital Social Work Team

-During your assessment the practitioner will determine if your needs are eligible under the Care Act 2014 national eligibility criteria for care and support.
+During your assessment the practitioner will determine if your needs are eligible using the Care Act 2014 national eligibility criteria for Care and Support.

 We will look at:

 - what you can do